timjaanson/reading-assistant/README.md

    npm install
    ```

-3. If not on darwin-arm64
+3. If not on Apple silicon (darwin-arm64)

    ```
    npm i -D <os_specific_rollup_option>